All gay sex convictions to be pardoned in plan to ‘right wrongs of the past’

 At the time, he highlighted how “the offence of solicitation by men, which was used to entrap gay and bisexual men, sometimes for doing nothing more than chatting up another adult man” would not have been included in the original scheme.

-In a statement to the PA news agency Lord Lexden, Lord Cashman, and Professor Paul Johnson – who had also worked on the campaign – welcomed the news.
+In a statement Lord Lexden, Lord Cashman, and Professor Paul Johnson – a sociologist from the University of York who also worked on the campaign – welcomed the news.

 They said: “For five years, the three of us have been working together on behalf of gay people in the armed forces and in civilian life, who suffered grave injustice because of cruel laws which discriminated against them in the past.

-“Now that Parliament has repealed those laws, it has a duty to wipe away the terrible stains which they placed, quite wrongly, on the reputations of countless gay people over the centuries.
+“Now that parliament has repealed those laws, it has a duty to wipe away the terrible stains which they placed, quite wrongly, on the reputations of countless gay people over the centuries.

 “The existing legal arrangements to do this are too narrowly drawn.
 Many gay people who were the victims of past injustice are excluded from them.
 This is particularly true of individuals in our armed forces, brave people whose careers serving our country were suddenly destroyed.